OAVallejos/vorticidad-cosmica-datos/README.md

 The Methodological Robustness (Complementary Analysis).

-Your assertion is correct: the implemented methods manage and control these systematics, making the verification of raw galaxy counts redundant due to this multihypothesis approach:
+The implemented methods manage and control these systematics, making the verification of raw galaxy counts redundant due to this multihypothesis approach:

 Subsampling Techniques (Bootstrap / Jackknife): The calculation of the Standard Error of the Mean (0.12x) already quantifies the impact of statistical variability, which is higher in the high-redshift bin (z approximately 0.8) due to the smaller number of galaxies.
 Refuting Selection Bias (Malmquist): The most powerful test against redshift-related biases is mass localization (Pillar 2).
 The fact that the 2.70x signal is confined to the high mass and is null in the rest nullifies the general selection bias, regardless of the variation in galaxy counts at different distances.

-Certainly!
-Here is the text in English, ready to copy and paste, explaining the significance of the scalar bispectrum discovery within the SDSS data, free of special formatting symbols:

 The Scalar Bispectrum in SDSS: A Beyond-LCDM Discovery.